micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 Suggestion:

-Give up all these macros and create objects with multiple arguments, as usual.
+Give up all these macros and use the POSIX approach, i.e. use attributes.
+When defults are enough, allow simple creations, with minimum arguments.

 ```
 #include <cmsis_os_ex.h>